 Hunting binoculars are more expensive than due to enhanced color optics in a lightweight frame, but marine-type binoculars are also good because they work well even in low-light scenarios.
 Bird-watching binoculars are slightly different because it is more about optics and less about handle and durability.

-Many decent types can be found under $500, but if you are looking to expand into more serious affairs, even some of the good quality binoculars have become reasonably priced.
+But if you are looking to expand into more serious affairs, even some of the good quality binoculars have become reasonably priced.
 For your kids or general purpose uses you may like best binoculars under $100.

 How to Choose the Best Hunting Binoculars